-The Castleman Disease Collaborative Network is pleased to give out Castleman Warrior Awards annually to a Castleman disease patient, loved one community member, researcher, and physician that has made the greatest impact on the lives of patients with Castleman disease.
+The Castleman Disease Collaborative Network is pleased to give out Castleman Warrior Awards annually to a Castleman disease patient, loved one, community member, researcher, and physician that has made the greatest impact on the lives of people with Castleman disease.
 The winners, who have all made an impact on the lives of patients with Castleman disease through either research, patient care, support, advocacy, awareness, or fundraising, embody the values of the Castleman Disease Collaborative Network of "patient focus, innovation, collaboration, impact with urgency, diversity, and commitment to people."

 2017 Warrior Awards

 Jim Johnston Castleman Patient of the Year: Ryan Hoke.
 Ryan joined the CDCN and Warrior team 2 years ago and brought such enthusiasm and spirit to the team.
 He is extremely dedicated to finding a cure and is always willing to donate as many samples as needed.
 Ryan is one of 3 patients who are on an experimental treatment so his willingness to provide samples to the CDCN for research is very valuable.
 Ryan is an asset to the CDCN and Warrior team and we are extremely proud of him and all of his dedication to the cause.